 Instructions

-- MAKE THE MEATBALLS: Combine ground meat, egg, breadcrumbs, onion, salt, pepper and Parmesan and basil if using.
+- MAKE THE MEATBALLS: In a medium bowl, combine ground meat, egg, breadcrumbs, onion, salt, pepper (and Parmesan and basil if using).
 Mix lightly with clean hands until well combined.
-Form into mini meatballs (3/4-1 1/2 inches).
+Don't overmix or they will be tough.
+Form into mini chicken meatballs (3/4-1 1/2 inches/1.9-3.8 cm).
+Use wet hands to form the meatballs as they will be sticky.
 Partially fry or bake meatballs.
-Note 1.°To fry: Heat non stick pan to medium high.
-Add a few drops of oil.
-Place meatballs in pan an fry for 2-3 minutes per side to brown.
+Note 3 for shortcut.°To fry: Heat non stick pan to medium high.
+Add a few drops of olive oil.
+Brown meatballs in pan an fry for 2-3 minutes per side.
 Do not overcrowd pan.
 Do in 2 batches if needed.
-Transfer to plate lined with a paper towel to absorb grease. °To bake: Heat oven to 425F.
+Transfer to plate lined with a paper towel to absorb grease. °To bake: Heat oven to 425F/218C.
 Place meatballs on parchment lined pan.
 Bake for 8-10 minutes, depending on size of meatballs.
 Transfer to plate lined with a paper towel to absorb grease.

-- ASSEMBLE THE SOUP AND SERVE: In a large pot, heat the oil on medium high.
-Add onions and saute for several minutes until fragrant and translucent.
+- ASSEMBLE THE SOUP AND SERVE: In large soup pot or large dutch oven, heat the oil on medium high heat.
+Add onions and sauté for several minutes until fragrant and translucent.
 Add garlic and cook another 30 seconds.
-Add the broth, orzo (Note 2) and carrots.
-Cook for 10 minutes carrots are softened and orzo is cooked.
-Add meatballs and spinach - and stir.
+Add broth, orzo (Note 4) and carrots.
+Cook for 10 minutes until carrots are softened and orzo is cooked.
+Add meatballs and spinach.
+Stir.
 Reduce heat to medium and cook for another 8-10 minutes.
 Add lemon zest.
 Taste and adjust seasonings as needed.
 Add Parmesan cheese if desired or pass it at the table.
 Serve in bowls with crusty warm bread on the side.

-- Instead of baking the meatballs ahead, use a shortcut: Drop the meatballs and pasta directly into the boiling broth without cooking them separately ahead of time.
-Just cook them in the broth on medium-high for about 8-10 minutes.
+- Shortcut for cooking meatballs and pasta: Drop meatballs and pasta directly into boiling broth without cooking them separately ahead of time.
+Just cook them in the broth on medium-high for about 10-12 minutes.

-- Cooking the orzo: To reduce the starch in the soup, you can cook the orzo (or other small) pasta separately.
-Then add the pasta to the soup along with the meatballs.
+- Cooking orzo: To reduce the starch in the soup, you can cook the orzo (or other small pasta) separately.
+Then add pasta to the soup along with the cooked meatballs.

-- Make Ahead: The soup can keep in the fridge for 4-5 days.
+- Make ahead: Store leftover soup in the fridge for 4-5 days.
 If the noodles absorb too much broth, add some more when reheating.
+Cool and freeze in an airtight container up to 3 months.

 love the soup